 Besides hiking, I have to admit that photography is a big passion.
 However, I’m really not that good of a photographer and I’m really crap at editing.
 But I just like making memories that way.
 Maybe I should refer to it as something I like to do instead of saying it’s a passion.
 Oh, hang on, isn’t that the definition of “Passion”?

 Anyway, I got my first camera from my dad when I was 14.
 I found his old Pentax in the back of a cupboard.
-It was the type of camera that worked with a film rol (Yes, I’m not twenty any more and back then the digital cameras still had to be invented).
+It was the type of camera that worked with a film roll (Yes, I’m not twenty anymore and back then the digital cameras still had to be invented).
 The camera was broken and with all my savings I had it fixed and started on my first photography adventures.

-I still remember the excitement when you went to the photo shop to have the film developed.
+I still remember the excitement when you went to the photo shop to have the pictures developed.
 You never knew beforehand how your pictures would turn out and had to wait for almost a week for them to be developed.
 Being a student I was very spares of taking pictures.
-Film and the development was very expensive in those days.
-Several cameras and upgrades later the excitement hasn’t disappeared but just became more instant.
+Taking pictures was an expensive hobby in those days.
+Several cameras and upgrades later the excitement hasn’t disappeared but just became more… instant.

 What’s in my camera bag?

-That is a question I get asked a lot and a difficult one to answer since it depends on what kind of adventure you are going on.
-I only carry what I really need to take the pictures I think I’m gonna take (haha, this sounds more complicated then it actually is).
+That is a question I get asked a lot and a difficult one to answer since it depends on what kind of adventure I am going on.
+I only carry what I really need to take the pictures I think I’m gonna take (haha, this sounds more complicated than it actually is).
 You don’t want to be hiking with an extra 10kg (20lbs) on your back.
 But, at the same time, you don’t want to regret you didn’t bring any valuable equipment.

 My camera equipment

 Buying appropriate camera gear can be a daunting quest.
 Over the years I’ve been through some cameras but I remained faithful to Canon.
 It delivers what it promises, I find it very intuitive to use and it fits nicely into my hand.